bluMyst/prawtoys/README.md

     python setup.py

-Once that's done, you can run PRAWToys by using either `prawtoys.bat` or `prawtoys.sh` depending on your operating system.
+Once that's done, you can run PRAWToys like this:

+    python run_prawtoys.py

 ## Notes